- Treatment for erectile dysfunction with Spedra®

 - What is the active substance in Spedra®?

-- What dosages are available?
+- What strengths are available?

-- Can I change doses myself?
+- Can I change my dose?

 - How is Spedra® taken?